(Updated) THE 2020 LOYOLA SUMMER INSTITUTE & HOW YOU CAN JOIN OUR SSW PLC THIS YEAR: How We’re “Making It Happen”

 - Delivering the intervention and measuring its outcomes.

 Based on our careful study of implementation science and how it relates to school mental health implementation, we know that all of the SMHAPP students’ “School-Change Projects” won’t happen overnight.
-Indeed, our students are in year 1 of what will likely be a multi-year initiative for each of them, so they will be speaking mostly to the first 2 steps (how they identified a problem and an intervention, and how the mobilized school stakeholder buy-in), and then inviting participants to work with them to figure out what systemic school problems they might lack to tackle during the 2019-20 school year.
+Indeed, each of our presenting students are in year 1 of what will likely be a multi-year initiative for each of them, so they will be speaking mostly to the first 2 steps (how they identified a problem and an intervention, and how the mobilized school stakeholder buy-in), and then inviting participants to work with them to figure out what systemic school problems they might lack to tackle during the 2020-21 school year.